ait-testbed/attackmate/docs/source/playbook/commands/loop.rst

 **Loop with range**:
 This mode iterates over a range of integers.
 The current index is accessible as the `$LOOP_INDEX` variable.

+**Loop until condition is fulfilled**
+This mode iterates indefinitely until the condition is fulfilled.
+(Checked before every command within the loop)

 .. confval:: cmd

    The loop condition.
-This defines how the loop should iterate, either over a list or a range of values.
+This defines how the loop should iterate, either over a list or a range of values, or idefinitely until the condition defined in until() is rached.

    :type: str
+   :required: ``True``

    Examples:

    - **items(LISTA)**: Iterate over the elements of a list named `LISTA`.
    - **range(0, 10)**: Iterate over a range from 0 to 9.
+   - **until(PORT == 7)

 .. confval:: break_condition

-   This condition is checked before every command in the loop.
+   If defined, this condition is checked before every command in the loop.
    If the condition evaluates to `True`, break out of the loop.
    Supports the same operators like :confval:`only_if`.

    :type: str
+   :required: ``False``

 .. confval:: commands

    The list of commands to execute during each iteration of the loop.
 These commands are executed once per iteration, with loop-specific variables (`$LOOP_ITEM` or `$LOOP_INDEX`) available for substitution.

    :type: list[Command]
+   :required: ``True``

    .. code-block:: yaml